 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-10 Nights | Departing Benoa (Bali) 9 February 2021 | Arriving Singapore 19 February 2021
+10-Nights | Departing Benoa (Bali) 9 February 2021 | Arriving Singapore 19 February 2021

 Witness the confluence of history and culture in a region which was once at the heart of global maritime trade.
-Meet the fishermen at the helm of elaborate fishing vessels of Perencak, see the mesmerising warrior-like Gandrung dance, wander through royal cemeteries and visit ancient UNESCO-listed temples.
-At the famed ninth century Bororbudur and Prambanan Temples, enjoy a rare opportunity to see the Ramayana Ballet in a setting once ruled by early Sailendra and Sanjaya dynasties.
+Meet the fishermen at the helm of elaborate fishing vessels in Perencak, see the mesmerising warrior-like Gandrung dance, wander through royal cemeteries and visit ancient UNESCO-listed temples.
+At the famed ninth-century Bororbudur and Prambanan Temples, enjoy a rare opportunity to see the Ramayana Ballet in a setting once ruled by early Sailendra and Sanjaya dynasties.
 Continue the cultural immersion amidst the charming laneways of old Batavia with a Javanese traditional Wayang Kulit shadow puppetry performance, selected by UNESCO for its significant cultural heritage.

 |CORAL ADVENTURER||TWIN SHARE PER PERSON||SOLE USE*|

 |Bridge Deck Balcony Suite||$16,500||n/a|

 Prices are listed in Australian dollars. *Limited sole use occupancy available.

 Embark: Board at Benoa (Bali) at 5:00pm for departure (9 February 2021)

 Disembark: Arrive at Singapore at 3:00pm and disembark at 5:00pm (19 February 2021)

 Board Coral Adventurer at Benoa (Bali) at 5:00pm where there is time to settle into your cabin before our departure.